openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_mgev/docs/index.rst

 **Poll states:**

 =  ==========  =
 0  ListenOnly  the OVMS module is quiet and stops sending polls.
-Variant A will enter this state after 50s of being < 12.9V.
-Variant B will enter this state immediately of being < 12.9V.
+UK/EU code will enter this state after 50s of being < 12.9V.
+TH code will enter this state immediately of being < 12.9V.
 1  Charging    the OVMS module sends charging specific queries.
 2  Driving     the OVMS module sends driving specific queries.
 3  Backup      the OVMS module cannot get data from the car when it is charging so just retries SoC queries.
-This is unused in variant B.
+This is unused in TH code.
 =  ==========  =

 UK/EU spec